GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/player-feedback.md

 ### FAQ

 1. **If I get a bad review from a player, can it affect my game's visibility?** -> No, bad reviews do not affect the visibiliy of your game.
 Player feedback is private and it was conceived for games who are still under development and require player feedback.
-2. **What happens after you report a spam review?** -> If a user gets flagged after a certain number of times, their profile will be blocked and they'll no longer be able to give feedback
+2. **What happens after you report a spam review?** -> If a user gets flagged after a certain number of times, their profile will be blocked and they'll no longer be able to give feedback.

 ## Giving Feedback
 Game creators can also give feedback through gd.games in exchange of GDevelop credits, and have the possiblity to be ranked on the Top 5 "Best feedback givers".

-To learn about 5 ways to Give good written feedback to increase your changes to make it to the top ten, [click here](https://gdevelop.io/blog/5-ways-give-good-player-feedback)
+To learn about 5 ways to Give good written feedback to increase your changes to make it to the top ten, [click here](https://gdevelop.io/blog/5-ways-give-good-player-feedback).